Calendula: benefits, dosage, contraindications

 Contraindications

-The oral use of calendula is strongly discouraged during pregnancy due to its abortifacient effects, while topical use lacks reliable data.
+Oral use of calendula is strongly discouraged during pregnancy because of its abortifacient effects, while its topical use lacks reliable data.